 The definition of “first fruits” gives us some idea as to the importance our Father in Heaven places on being baptized if we want to become, and stay forgiven of our sins.
 If we want Him to remit, or forgive, our sins, we had better be willing to keep His commandments, the first and foremost of which is to be baptized.
 We do believe after all, that baptism is the first ordinance of salvation, and is the gateway to the Celestial kingdom.

 In the graphic below I have drawn the steps of repentance in a circle according to the statements in the three verses above, but the process of repentance is really a spiral which leads us upward toward God.
 Think of repentance as being on the next level up each time we work our way around the ring, with each step along the way raising us a little bit higher.
 Click on the image to see a larger version of it.

 Being meek and lowly in heart invites the Holy Ghost to come and be with us.
-His presence leads to an increase in hope of salvation and feeling more intensely the love of God.
-It also leads to a change of heart and a change in disposition.
+The Spirit’s presence leads to an increase in hope of salvation and feeling more intensely the love of God.
+This added hope also leads to a change of heart and a change in disposition.
 It is in this stage that we begin to lose our desire for worldly things, and we begin to understand more spiritual principles.
 We can stay in this condition if we are willing to do two things: pray diligently for continued forgiveness, and starting the cycle over again by exercising faith in Christ by continuing to keep his commandments.